 Since 2012, Director/Producer Manny Cervantes was working hard on accomplishing one of his dreams, a full-length documentary on bicycle culture around the United States.
 He toured the country filming and interviewing cyclists of all stripes to get a perspective on what is advancing cycling in their specific areas.

-BIKELANTIS is an exploration of how cycling is changing communities.
-The documentary explores more than 20 cities and looks at bike shops, bike sharing, city planning, competition, advocacy, bike touring and many other topics affecting cyclists nationwide.
-Lafayette, Indiana is featured as a vibrant cycling community where biking is evolving and Hood Ride Bicycle Shop in Phoenix, Arizona is showcased as an example of a fully realized bicycle habitat.
+BIKELANTIS is an exploration of bike friendliness and how cycling is changing communities.
+The documentary explores more than 20 cities and looks at bike shops, bike sharing, advocacy, bike touring and many other topics affecting cyclists nationwide.
+Lafayette, Indiana is featured as a vibrant, cycling community where biking is evolving and the Hood Ride Bicycle Shop in Phoenix, Arizona is showcased as an example of a fully realized bicycle habitat.

 Urban Velo - Bikelantis Documentary